VPKsense/Movies/README.md

 # Movies
-Database insertion and retrieval of my favorite movie using python and sqite3
+Database insertion and retrieval of my favorite movie using Python3 and Sqlite3

 <br />Contains 3 files.
 <br />1> Data insertion - To insert file to the database